JLuc/makscribus/README.md

 * -r ##### : updates to old revision n°#####  (default : update to head)
 * -noup or -nomaj : dont update at all, but make and install

+#### Settings

+Other settings require to edit the file and change their default values.

+You MUST have a look at them and change their value before launching the script, or create the folder structure according to them.

+Here are their name and défault values :
+* sourcepath=~/dev/scribus
+* qtpath="/localbin/Qt5.4/5.4"
+* execdirpath=/localbin
+* makeexecname="scribus-1.5.0" # Once was scribus-1.5.0.svn but changed due to 1.5 approaching release.
+Might be edited for 1.5.1svn
+* mylang="fr;en-us" # EDIT to fit your langage !!
+* cores=8 # fit your cpu cores = possible parallel processes
+* suffix=15svn # postfix for executable.
+For example : when suffix is 15svn, executable will be scribus15svn
+* ```revision="" 					# for latest svn
+  revision=19507 				# to "update" to said revision``` Uncomment and edit to compile an old revision or to not update OR use the -r 19232 option in the command line
+* revision="nomaj" or "noup" 	# so as to prevent update
+* usercmakeopt=" -DWANT_DEBUG=1 " # More options for cmake.
+Do include the -
+* usermakeopt="" # More options for make.
+Do include the -

 ### ~~makgit~~
 _out of order due to lack of activity on the contributor's repo_